designtrack/designtrack-journal/_posts/2020-06-05-above-the-implementation-layer.md

 All of the above – everything **above** the implementation layer – is what we’re teaching at The School of Design.

-If you'd like to know more, our next cohort starts in August
+If you'd like to know more, our next cohort starts in September.
+Get in touch and we'll cover what we teach.